ColtenZimm/Challenge12-Employee-Tracker/README.md

 ```
 ## Usage

-To excute MySQL shell in the terminal by the following command:
+To execute MySQL shell in the terminal by the following command:
 ```
 mysql -u root
 ```